 2. At Aldford, this is a fixed fee for the Verger.
 At Waverton, the Verger’s fee comes from elsewhere.
 However, it is requested (as an option) for heating and other overheads not included in the statutory fees set by the Church of England.

 3. This is the normal RSCM fee for organists.

-6. We are currently able to offer a flower-arranging service free of charge.
+6. We sometimes are able to offer a flower-arranging service free of charge.
 You will need to pay for the flowers and arrange for delivery.
 Please contact Ann Cox for further details on 01244 335905.

 Fee changes are notified each autumn and normally take effect the following January.
 The increase is normally in line with the prevailing inflation rate.
 We do not ask for a deposit.
 Fees must be paid by cheque at least a fortnight in advance.